rb-nordsense/clj-print/README.md

 clj-print
 =======

-A Clojure library that wraps the [javax.print](http://docs.oracle.com/javase/7/docs/api/javax/print/package-summary.html) API, because sometimes we need dead tree repesentations of our data.
+A Clojure library that wraps the [javax.print](http://docs.oracle.com/javase/7/docs/api/javax/print/package-summary.html) API.

 ## TODO
-- Consider whether job-map contains sufficient data
+- Make jobs identifiable/comparable so that they can be searched for
 - Cut down on type hinting where possible
-- Establish workers for the queue
-- Create mappings for the myriad of DocFlavors/Attributes

 ## Usage